spflueger/bes3-boss-himster-submission/README.md

 1. Run `git stash`, which "saves" your local changes (should only be config.json, you can verify this with `git status`)
 2. Run `git pull`, which performs the update from the main repository
 3. Run `git stash apply`.
 This applies your local changes on the updated code.
 Here merge conflicts may appear, which you should check carefully.

+### Using shared data
+In case you want to run the scripts on a shared dataset, which resides outside of your data directory, simply create corresponding symbolic links to these datasets in your data directory `ln -s ...`.